rollator3000/MS_omics/README.md

     │   │   ├── example_data <- data used for investigation & adjusting code!
     │   │   |
     │   │   └─ Dr_Hornung <- Clinical Omics-Data in preprocessed form, used
-    │   │      │             in this project! - Code to download and preprocess
+    │   │      │             in this project!
-    │   │      │             by Dr.Hornung [also in './code/get_data']
     │   │      │
     │   │      └─ Data/ProcessedData  <- processed data used in this project!
     │   │